jszlenk/Rest-Tasks-Application/README.md

 ![Swagger valid](https://img.shields.io/badge/Swagger-valid-green.svg)
 ![TDD](https://img.shields.io/badge/Coverage-85%25-green.svg)

   REST API and Backend service to Trello tasks app using  Gradle configuration for building, testing and running the application.
+A personalized task list app with the ability to export to Trello.

+  The application is based on [Richardson maturity model](https://martinfowler.com/articles/richardsonMaturityModel.html).
+This is a model developed by Leonard Richardson, who describes how to design REST API systems.

   #### Technology stack on the server side.